 Trump threatens retaliatory 200% tariff on European wine after EU proposes American whiskey tariff

-The European tariff, which was unveiled in response to steel and aluminum tariffs by the U.S. administration, was expected to go into effect on April 1.
+The European tariff, which was unveiled in response to steel and aluminum tariffs by the U.S. administration, is expected to go into effect on April 1, just ahead of separate reciprocal tariffs that Trump plans to place on the EU.

-But Trump, in a morning social media post, vowed a new escalation in his trade war if the EU pushes ahead with the planned 50% tariff on American whiskey.
+But Trump, in a morning social media post, vowed a new escalation in his trade war if the EU goes forward with the planned 50% tariff on American whiskey.

 “If this Tariff is not removed immediately, the U.S. will shortly place a 200% Tariff on all WINES, CHAMPAGNES, & ALCOHOLIC PRODUCTS COMING OUT OF FRANCE AND OTHER E.U.
 REPRESENTED COUNTRIES,” Trump wrote.
 “This will be great for the Wine and Champagne businesses in the U.S.”

+Trump’s latest tariff threats suggested that even companies that have publicly stood by him could be collateral damage, raising questions about whether the wider business community would be willing to openly challenge a series of trade wars that have hurt the stock market and scared consumers who worry about inflation worsening.

+Bernard Arnault, the CEO of French luxury goods company LVMH, attended Trump’s inauguration in January.
+His company’s wine and spirits brands, which include Moët & Chandon, Krug, Veuve Clicquot and Hennessy, could be subject to the retaliatory tariffs the U.S. president is seeking.
+The Italian company Campari could also be hurt, after the White House highlighted it at Tuesday’s press briefing for possibly opening a U.S. factory.

-The Republican president on Wednesday had signaled that he intended to take the action.
+The Republican president on Wednesday had signaled that he intended to take the tariffs action.

 “Of course I will respond,” Trump told reporters during an Oval Office exchange with reporters.